LoicSo/NewclassicUi-version1/README.md

 #Saving the cameras in the inbox with PaperUI

 The paperUI was introduced by openHab2 to make configurations more easier for users.
-One are binding upnpcamera is operating, you should see the discovered cameras by our
+Once our binding upnpcamera is operating, you should see the discovered cameras on the screen and add them into your inbox